Order, optics, association, and the practical language of public composure.

 Bookmarks Still Matter

-People like to act as though everything online is equally useful if you are smart enough.
-I do not agree.
+People like to act as though every source online is equally useful if a person is clever enough.
+That has never been true.
 Sources shape habits.
 Repeated reading shapes assumptions.
-And eventually a person's information diet starts showing on the face, in the tone, and in the level of social confusion being carried around.
+And eventually a person's information diet starts showing in the tone, the posture, and the level of confusion being carried around.

-So this page is here as a standing reference.
-Some of these sites are for policy, some for commentary, some for institutional reading, and some for movement work.
-A few are more formal than others.
-One of them is personal business, and that is all that needs to be said about that.
+So this page stands as a practical shelf.
+Some of these sites are for reading, some for training, some for writing cleanly, and some for keeping standards from slipping in public.
+One of them is personal business, but even a respectable shelf is allowed one exception.

 Practical Note